8 Questions to Ask Before Buying Pet Insurance in 2026

 Is pet insurance worth it?

 Veterinary costs, especially for emergencies and chronic care, continue to rise, and pet insurance can offer financial peace of mind.
-Make sure you enroll early if you have a new pet—young, healthy pets typically risk fewer exclusions and offer better rates.
+Make sure you enroll early if you have a new pet, as young, healthy pets typically risk fewer exclusions and offer better rates.

 Getting pet insurance early could make the average lifetime cost of pet insurance for a dog in the United States well worth it if your pet develops a serious condition or has an accident.